The Watershed Resiliency and Restoration Program (WRRP) application submission deadlines are:

 - October 30, 2019 (for funding in 2020-21)

-Please check out the new '2018 WRRP Progress Report' in the Program Information and Highlights section below.
+Check out the '2018 WRRP Progress Report' in the Program reports section below.

 These documents provide guidance to prospective WRRP applicants and an overview of WRRP strategic objectives.